chanmix51/ParameterJuicer/README.md

 ### Using a juicer class to clean & validate nested data.

-It may happen a dataset embeds in a field another dataset that already has its own Juicer class.
+It may happen a dataset embeds another dataset that already has its own Juicer class.

 ```php
 $juicer = (new Juicer)